-Detailed descriptions of alternative elementary and secondary licensure programs are available in the departmental and graduate offices of the College of Education.
+Detailed descriptions of alternative elementary and secondary licensure programs are available in the departmental and graduate offices of the College of Education and Technology.

 The student is responsible for contacting the Professional Licensure Unit of the New Mexico Public Education Department to determine licensure requirements for a particular program of study.
 Licensure is based on state regulations which are subject to change.
 Consequently, the student periodically needs to check current requirements.
-Students should obtain a copy of the teaching licensure handbook from the Office of Field Experiences.